 The 2004 expansion enclosed the courtyard at Coating Place, connecting all areas of the company through internal, controlled corridors.
 During this time, they also built two additional 7-nozzle, Model 4600 units for production purposes.
 In 2007, the company experienced another major renovation with the addition of the 78,000 ft2 warehouse and production suite expansion.
 This warehouse expansion included temperature controlled cold storage and independent solvent storage.
 The production expansion allowed the inclusion of another two Model 4600 Wurster units and suites to house a ball mill, pan coater and tablet press.
 Finally, a 2009 expansion of 3,000 ft2 to the shipping and receiving dock now allows for more efficient in-flow and out-flow of materials.

 Coating Place expanded its administrative offices in 2011 and also built a larger, ambient controlled substance warehouse to allow for more adequate storage of raw and finished materials.
 In January of 2012, Coating Place expanded its manufacturing capabilities with the purchase of a processing facility in Sauk City, Wisconsin.
-This facility currently focuses on specialty chemical products with its three 7-nozzle Wurster units.
-In 2014, the Sauk City Specialty Chemical facility expanded by 55,000 ft2 bringing its total processing and storage space to 110,000 ft2 with the capability to fabricate and operate 8 additional Wurster fluid bed coating units.
+This facility originally focused on specialty chemical products with its three 7-nozzle Wurster units.
+In 2014, the Sauk City facility expanded by 55,000 ft2 bringing its total processing and storage space to 110,000 ft2 with the capability to fabricate and operate 8 additional Wurster fluid bed coating units.
 The Sauk City facility was upgraded and became FDA approved for food manufacturing in 2019.
 The Sauk City facility now focuses on Food & Specialty products.

 Looking to the Future